tuobangli/author_ber6/README.md

-book a meeting with the ya,vc,dean,kyl, hc
+book a meeting with the ya,vc,dean,hc